 Management and Security powered by Landesk

-To manage Android and iOS devices, you must set up notification services.
+To manage mobile devices, you must set up notification services.

-•Android devices use Google Firebase Cloud Messaging (FCM), which requires you to have a Gmail account, project ID, and API key.
+•Android devices use Google's Firebase Cloud Messaging (FCM) (previously GCM), which requires you to have a Gmail account, project number, and server API key.
+If you already had GCM set up, you do not need to do anything to update to FCM.

 •iOS devices use the Apple Push Notification Service (APNS), which requires you to have a APNS certificate.